KSSWSept20/tp/docs/DeveloperGuide.md

    a.
 Download the jar file and copy into an empty folder.

    b.
 Double-click the jar file.<br>
    Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimal.

 1. Saving window preferences